 The newest medical crisis: losing transplant organs in transit.
 Without proper monitoring, transplant organs are being lost or delayed at a high rate.
 Besides needing a surgery date for transplants, doctors really need the organs properly preserved.
-Often times, when organs are delayed in transit, they’re no longer usable.
+Oftentimes, when organs are delayed in transit, they’re no longer usable.
 For this reason, doctors often have to discard much-needed donated organs.

 How Are We Losing Transplant Organs in Transit?